dipt-pa1493-ht26/pa1493-template/PROJECT_BOARD.md

 | **Estimated Effort** | Number | *(effort in hours)* |
 | **Sprint** | Single select | `1`, `2`, `3` |

-## Step 4: Fill In the Fields for Each Item
+## Step 5: Fill In the Fields for Each Item

-- For each item now on the board, fill in **Priority**, **Estimated Effort**, and **Sprint**.
+- For each item on the board, fill in **Priority**, **Estimated Effort**, and **Sprint**.
 - Keep the board updated throughout the course.
-As you create new Issues later, import them the same way.
+As you create new Issues later, add them the same way.
 As you complete an item, mark its Issue as done.

 ---